Exoskeleton for Improving Mobility

 Exoskeletons have the potential to improve the mobility of individuals who suffer from a variety of gait pathologies, such as stroke victims or those with lower-body paralysis.
 We have been researching using these powered exoskeletons to improve mobility for several years, and are continuing to do so with our latest exoskeleton, Quix.

-Quix is a powered exoskeleton that IHMC is developing to provide increased mobility and independence to people with paralysis.
-The device will allow users to stand up and walk through a variety of environments, including up and down stairs and ramps, and across both flat and bumpy terrain.
+Quix is a powered exoskeleton that IHMC developed to provide increased mobility and independence to people with lower-limb paralysis.
+The device allows users to stand up and walk through a variety of environments, including up and down stairs and ramps, and across both flat and bumpy terrain.
+It is the fourth exoskeleton prototype developed from the ground up by researchers and engineers at IHMC.

 Each actuator houses its own required electronics, including a motor driver and logic board.
 The actuators in each leg are daisy-chained to each other by the power and data lines that originate in the backpack.
 The software control algorithms are dependent on commands from the pilot and feedback from the exoskeleton’s sensor suite.
-An inertial measurement unit (IMU) provides orientation of the exoskeleton, which can be used to help balance the device.
-Pressure-sensing footpads provide center-of-pressure feedback which is a key parameter for various walking controllers.
-A set of push buttons and LCD screen on the crutch wirelessly transmit commands, allowing the user to select among different behaviors such as sit, stand, and different walking speeds.
+A set of push buttons and an LCD screen on the crutch transmits commands, allowing the user to select different behaviors such as sitting, standing, and walking at different speeds on level ground, slopes and stairs.

 Previous Exoskeleton Iterations